-GATE - Life Sciences Coaching, Coaching for GATE Life Science
+GATE - Life Sciences Coaching, Online Coaching for GATE Life Science

 GATE Life Sciences (XL) paper consists of 3 sections:

-• (Chemistry & General Aptitude (GA) are compulsory.
-The candidate can choose any two out of the remaining subjects of Biochemistry, Botany, Microbiology, and Zoology & Food Tech.)
+- (Chemistry & General Aptitude (GA) are compulsory.
+The candidate can choose any two out of the remaining subjects (biochemistry, Botany, Microbiology, and Zoology & Food technology.)

 The pattern of Question Papers (Life Sciences)

-There is a total of 65 questions carrying 100 marks.
+There are a total of 65 questions carrying 100 marks.

 Negative Marking

-Chemistry, for Q.1 - Q.5, 1/3 marks will be deducted for each wrong answer, and for Q.6 - Q.13, 2/3 marks will be deducted for each wrong answer.
+In chemistry, for Q.1–Q.5, 1/3 marks will be deducted for each wrong answer, and for Q.6–Q.13, 2/3 marks will be deducted for each wrong answer.
 The question pair (Q.14, Q.15) are questions with linked answers.
 There will be negative marks only for the wrong answer to the first question of the linked answer question pair.
 For Q.14, 2/3 marks will be deducted for the wrong answer.
-In Subjects, for Q.1 - Q.10, 1/3 marks will be deducted for each wrong answer, and for Q.11 - Q.20, 2/3 marks will be deducted for each wrong answer.
+In Subjects, for Q.1–Q.10, 1/3 marks will be deducted for each wrong answer, and for Q.11 - Q.20, 2/3 marks will be deducted for each wrong answer.

 SYLLABUS (LIFE SCIENCES - XL)